Pensioner FAQ (SIRBS)

 How do I establish the pension available to my spouse if I die in retirement?

 When you retired, you received a letter confirming the death benefits payable.
 If there is an age difference of more than 15 years, however, the pension will be reduced to take account of the higher cost of a pension that is likely to be paid for much longer than average.
-You can ask Coats Pensions Office for a quotation of the actual pension your spouse could receive upon your death.
+You can ask the Pensions team for a quotation of the actual pension your spouse could receive upon your death.
 Please note that we will require written confirmation of your spouse’s date of birth.

 Could you publish a list of death notifications?